 Why it matters

-For fiscal year 2013- 2014, Hillsborough County ranked second highest in the state for the number of inmates admitted into prison at 2,218, according to data from the Florida Department of Corrections.
-During the same timeframe, 2,380 prisoners were released out of Hillsborough.
-A number of them fall through the cracks of society and return to a life of crime.
+Hillsborough County ranks second highest in the state for the number of inmates admitted into prison, according to data from the Florida Department of Corrections.
+Approximately 2,000 prisoners are released to Hillsborough County each year.
+Without intervention and assistance, a number of them fall through the cracks of society and return to a life of crime.

-Our efforts are focused on those felons who were convicted out of Hillsborough County and now reside at a correctional institution within 120 miles of Tampa.
-Trends show that inmates often return to the same community where they received their conviction.
-Focusing our crusades on these institutions allows us to assist these inmates in establishing, and sometimes re-establishing, their relationship with Christ.
-This approach also authenticates ABM’s relationships with inmates, which is foundational when these persons are released.
+Our efforts are focused on those persons who were convicted out of Hillsborough County and now reside at a correctional institution within 120 miles of Tampa.
+Trends show that individuals often return to the same community where they received their conviction.
+This strategy allows us to authenticate relationships with those confined to these institutions, which is foundational when these persons are released.